DanceJL/Dance.jl/README.md

 That way you can take advantage of powerful frontend JavaScript frameworks, through easy collaboration with frontend developers.

+Dance can be used as starting base of new project, as well as web layer addition to existing project.

 ---

 ## 2 - Installation